Jamie Joseph: Playing career

 Joseph made his debut for Otago in 1989, playing mainly at lock, which was the position he was selected for when playing for the New Zealand Colts in his debut season.
 By 1991, Joseph was a consistent starter for his province and was moved to number six where his athleticism and line-out ability saw him gain a call-up to the New Zealand Maori squad where he played 10 times between 1991 and 1994.
 In that same year, he was part of Otago's National Provincial Championship winning side.

 In 1992, Joseph was quickly promoted to the All Black trials and gained a place in the centenary series.
 On 22 April 1992, Joseph made his All Blacks international debut against a World XV side off the bench.
 Later that year, he started his first test, playing at 6 against Ireland.

-When playing for the All Blacks against England in 1993, Joseph stomped on Kyran Bracken's ankle causing a significant injury.
+When playing for the All Blacks against England in 1993, Joseph stamped on Kyran Bracken's ankle causing a significant injury.

-Joseph remained as a regular starter for the All Blacks and was part of the 1995 Rugby World Cup squad that famously lost to South Africa in the final.
+Joseph remained as a regular starter for the All Blacks and was part of the 1995 Rugby World Cup squad that lost to South Africa in the final.

 After the World Cup, Joseph moved to Japan where he played for Fukuoka Sanix Blues.
 He played for the newly formed side for six years, which saw him be selected for the Japanese national side ahead of the 1999 Rugby World Cup.
 He made his debut on 1 May 1999 against Canada in Tokyo.